 The bottom line on blue chip stocks

-Investing in blue chip stocks is a good way to diversify your portfolio with companies that offer safe, stable, and reliable returns over the long term.
+Investing in blue chip stocks adds to your portfolio companies that offer safe, stable, and reliable returns over the long term.
 They are not “flashy,” but many pay dividends to investors every quarter.

-Just because a company’s stock is blue chip, that doesn’t mean it’s immune to market conditions or economic downturns.
+Note: A stock’s blue chip status doesn’t mean it’s immune to market conditions or economic downturns.
 Never put all of your eggs in one basket but consider adding blue chip stocks or funds to your investment portfolio.

 Trade stocks commission-freeStart trading